jina-ai/docs/chapters/my_first_jina_app/index.md

 curl --request POST -d '{"top_k":10,"mode":"search","data":["middle east"]}' -H 'Content-Type: application/json' 'http://0.0.0.0:45678/api/search'
 ```

-`curl` will output a *lot* of information in JSON format - not just the lines you're searching for, but also metadata about the search and the Documents it returns.
+`curl` will output a *lot* of information in JSON format.
+This includes not just the lines you're searching for, but also metadata about the search and the Documents it returns.
 Look for the lines starting with `"matchDoc"` to find the matches.

 After looking through the JSON you should see lines that contain the text of the Document matches:

+TODO actual example from toy data default
 ```json
 "text": "OACIS for the Middle East is a union list of serials from or about the Middle East.\n",
 ```

-ℹ️  You likely won't see the above match, because this example uses a random subset of the dataset (you can see the shuffling and cutting in [`get-data.sh`](./get-data.sh))

 ℹ️  There's a LOT of other data too.
 This is all metadata and not so relevant to the output a user would want to see.